testing-library/testing-library-docs/docs/guiding-principles.md

 1. If it relates to rendering components, it deals with DOM nodes rather than component instances, nor should it encourage dealing with component instances.
-2. It should be generally useful for testing individual React components or full React applications.
-While this library is focused on `react-dom`, utilities could be included even if they don't directly relate to `react-dom`.
+2. It should be generally useful for testing the application components in the way the user would use it.
+We _are_ making some trade-offs here because we're using a computer and often a simulated browser environment, but in general, utilities should encourage tests that use the components the way they're intended to be used.
 3. Utility implementations and APIs should be simple and flexible.

 At the end of the day, what we want is for this library to be pretty